temporalio/documentation/docs/tctl/admin/cluster/add-search-attributes.md

 Alias: `-n value`

-The name of the search attribute to add.
+The name of the Search Attribute to add.
 Multiple values are supported.

 #### `--type value`